stackitcloud/terraform-provider-stackit/docs/resources/server.md

 - `machine_type` (String) Name of the type of the machine for the server.
 Possible values are documented in [Virtual machine flavors](https://docs.stackit.cloud/products/compute-engine/server/basics/machine-types/)
 - `name` (String) The name of the server.
-- `network_interfaces` (List of String) The IDs of network interfaces which should be attached to the server.
-Updating it will recreate the server.
 - `project_id` (String) STACKIT project ID to which the server is associated.

 ### Optional